 - 19.6.1 Preexisting structures may be repaired, improved or expanded, consistent with the provisions of the Jaffrey Zoning Ordinance regarding non-conforming uses, structures, and lots; however any expansion that increases the sewerage load requires a permit from DES.
-(Amended 2001) - 19.6.2 Expansion may not extend the structure closer to the water.

-19.7 Commonly Used Waterfront Lots

-- 19.7.1 Waterfront lots intended for use for common access by non shore land property owners shall: - a) Contain a minimum of two acres. - b) Have a minimum of 200 feet of Shoreland frontage for the first residential unit and an additional 30 feet for each additional unit. - 19.7.2 No structures other than toilet facilities or picnic shelters are permitted. - 19.7.3 Leach fields shall be set back 125 feet from the shoreline. - 19.7.4 Off-street parking shall be provided at the rate of 300 square feet per dwelling unit for each unit located 1/4 mile or more from the common area. - 19.7.5 Swimming areas shall be separated from boating areas by appropriate markers.

-19.8 Erosion and Sedimentation Control

-- 19.8.1 All construction and/or development shall follow the standards of the Stormwater Management and Erosion Control Handbook for Urban and Developing Areas in New Hampshire (USDA Soil Conservation Service). - 19.8.2 Any disturbance of 50,000 contiguous square feet of land requires an Alteration of Terrain Permit from the Department of Environmental Services.
+(Amended 2001) - 19.6.2 Expansion may not extend the structure closer to the water. - 19.7 Commonly Used Waterfront Lots - 19.7.1 Waterfront lots intended for use for common access by nonshore land property owners shall: - a) Contain a minimum of two acres. - b) Have a minimum of 200 feet of Shoreland frontage for the first residential unit and an additional 30 feet for each additional unit. - 19.7.2 No structures other than toilet facilities or picnic shelters are permitted. - 19.7.3 Leach fields shall be set back 125 feet from the shoreline. - 19.7.4 Off-street parking shall be provided at the rate of 300 square feet per dwelling unit for each unit located 1/4 mile or more from the common area. - 19.7.5 Swimming areas shall be separated from boating areas by appropriate markers. - 19.8 Erosion and Sedimentation Control - 19.8.1 All construction and/or development shall follow the standards of the Stormwater Management and Erosion Control Handbook for Urban and Developing Areas in New Hampshire (USDA Soil Conservation Service). - 19.8.2 Any disturbance of 50,000 contiguous square feet of land requires an Alteration of Terrain Permit from the Department of Environmental Services. - 19.9 Definitions trees, saplings, shrubs, and ground covers in any combination and at any stage of growth.